Israel-Iran War Scenarios: Who Will Strike First?

 IDF war operations

-The IDF’s initial challenge will be to call up and deploy its reserve forces for a two-front war.
+The IDF’s initial challenge will be to call up and deploy its reserve forces for a multi-front war.
 In the first 48-96 hours of conflict, the army will focus on defensive moves before shifting to offensive operations, the study says.

 The Air Force will spring into action on multiple fronts, initially focusing on ensuring air supremacy and taking out advanced missiles and launchpads in Lebanon and Syria.
 In parallel, the Navy will deploy to protect strategic maritime assets and keep sea lanes open.